Soča

 An Alpine river in character, its source lies in the Trenta Valley in the Julian Alps in northwestern Slovenia, at an elevation of 876 m.
 The river runs past the towns of Bovec, Kobarid, Tolmin, Kanal ob Soči, Nova Gorica (where it is crossed by the Solkan Bridge), and Gorizia, entering the Adriatic Sea close to the town of Monfalcone.
 It has a nival-pluvial regime in its upper course and pluvial-nival in its lower course.

 Prior to the First World War, the river ran parallel to the border between Kingdom of Italy and the Austro-Hungarian Empire.
-During World War I, it was the scene of bitter fighting between the two countries, culminating in the Battle of Caporetto in 1917.
+During World War I, it was the scene of bitter fighting between the two countries, culminating in the Battle of Caporetto in October and November 1917.

 Name

 The river was recorded in antiquity as Aesontius, Sontius, and Isontius.
 Later attestations include super Sontium (in 507–11), a flumine Isontio (1028), in Lisonçum (1261), an die Ysnicz (1401), and an der Snicz (ca. 1440).
 The Slovene name Soča is derived from the form *Sǫťa, which was borrowed from Latin (and Romance) Sontius.
 In turn, this is probably based on the substrate name *Aisontia, presumably derived from the PIE root *Hei̯s- 'swift, rushing', referring to a quickly moving river.
 Another possible origin is the pre-Romance root *ai̯s- 'water, river'.